wikimedia/design-codex/packages/vitepress/docs/contributing/contributing-code.md

 - Export all components in `src/lib.ts` to make them available to library users.
 - PascalCase multi-word component names are used per the Vue.js Style Guide.
 Component names should be prefixed with "Cdx," e.g. `CdxButton`
+- Slot names should be all lowercase.
+Use `kebab-case` for slot names with multiple words.
+This is necessary to ensure support for environments that use DOM templates, including MediaWiki.

 ### Writing styles